-- of the loan that is repayable, along with any interest payments, is an exchange transaction and is accounted for in accordance with IPSAS XX (ED 38), "Financial Instruments: Recognition and Measurement".
-An entity considers whether any difference between the transaction price (loan proceeds) and the fair value of the loan on initial recognition (see IPSAS XX (ED 38)) is non-exchange revenue that should be accounted for in accordance with this Standard. - Where an entity determines that the difference between the transaction price (loan proceeds) and the fair value of the loan on initial recognition is non-exchange revenue, an entity recognizes the difference as revenue, except if a present obligation exists, e.g. where specific conditions imposed on the transferred assets by the recipient result in a present obligation.
+- 105A.
+Concessionary loans are loans received by an entity at below market terms.
+The portion of the loan that is repayable, along with any interest payments, is an exchange transaction and is accounted for in accordance with IPSAS 29, "Financial Instruments: Recognition and Measurement."
+An entity considers whether any difference between the transaction price (loan proceeds) and the fair value of the loan on initial recognition (see IPSAS 29) is non-exchange revenue that should be accounted for in accordance with this Standard. - 105B.
+Where an entity determines that the difference between the transaction price (loan proceeds) and the fair value of the loan on initial recognition is nonexchange revenue, an entity recognizes the difference as revenue, except if a present obligation exists, e.g., where specific conditions imposed on the transferred assets by the recipient result in a present obligation.
 Where a present obligation exists, it is recognized as a liability.
 As the entity satisfies the present obligation, the liability is reduced and an equal amount of revenue is recognized.